tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 # Using Firebase with Angular and AngularFire

-This tutorial will make a simple Angular CRUD--CREATE, READ, UPDATE, DELETE--app that uses the Firebase Firestore cloud database, plus we'll make an Observable READ that will display realtime updates.
+This tutorial will make a simple Angular CRUD--CREATE, READ, UPDATE, DELETE--app that uses the Firebase Firestore cloud database, plus we'll make an OBSERVE that will display realtime updates.

 This project uses Angular 14, AngularFire 7.4, and Firebase Web version 9 (modular).